A forensic analysis of every refereeing mistake in Chelsea-Barcelona in 2009

-Not a mistake that Chelsea will complain at – although if Ovrebo had done his job properly the left-back wouldn’t be on the pitch by now anyway.
+Not a mistake that Chelsea will complain at – although if Ovrebo had done his job properly the left-back wouldn’t have been on the pitch by now anyway.

 Nicolas Anelka was played in over the top and went down after a slight coming together, though he appeared to trip over his own feet.

-The cliche is that a referee knows he made a mistake, he will try to even it up, and for an official a free-kick is an easier decision to give than a penalty.
+The cliche is that a referee knows he made a mistake, he will try to even it up, and a free-kick is an easier decision to give than a penalty for an official.

 Handball number one